+Let’s be real.
 Writing is gratifying when our thoughts gush out of our heads like cream from a cake.
-When we pump out a good piece by the end of the day.
+For example, when you pump out a good piece by the end of the day.

 Famous author Cait Flanders quoted that “What consumes your mind, controls your life”